-Federal Officers Use Unmarked Vehicles To Grab Protesters In Portland
+Federal Officers Use Unmarked Vehicles To Grab People In Portland, DHS Confirms

 "I just happened to be wearing black on a sidewalk in downtown Portland at the time," Pettibone said.
 "And that apparently is grounds for detaining me."

 OPB sent DHS an extensive list of questions about Pettibone's arrest including: What is the legal justification for making arrests away from federal property?
 What is the legal justification for searching people who are not participating in criminal activity?
 Why are federal officers using civilian vehicles and taking people away in them?
-Are the arrests federal officers make legal under the constitution?
+Are the arrests federal officers make legal under the Constitution?
 If so, how?

-The spokesperson verified the acting DHS secretary had been in Portland, but didn't acknowledge the questions.
+The DHS spokesperson didn't acknowledge the questions.

 "It's like stop and frisk meets Guantanamo Bay," said attorney Juan Chavez, director of the civil rights project at the Oregon Justice Resource Center.